nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Pat was called away from his post by some duty in the pool room.
 He made sure the cellar door was locked and went about his business, promising to return in time for the rest of the fun.

 Another long wait followed------ Hear anything?
 Not a damn thing.
 Fools must'a gone down there and kilt each other.
 Remember the night Sam Tyler and Joe West got hooked up?
 Yea.
 Waitin', they was, in the same hotel.
-The head waiter give Sam a check that should 'a' been Joe's, so Joe was sore to start with.
+The head waiter give Sam a check that should &rsquo;a' been Joe's, so Joe was sore to start with.
 Well the man ordered Washington pie, see?
 You know---that white stuff with whoop' cream all over it.
 And Sam brought *chocoate* pie by mistake.
 So the fay man looked up at Sam, he did, and turned up his nose, like, and says, "Waiter, I ordered George.
 You've brought me Booker."
-Well, Joe heard it and when he got through kiddin' Sam 'bout it, 'twasn't nothin' left for 'em to do but fight.
-Brother, I mean, neither one of 'em ever got over that scrap.---Judas Priest---it's been three-quarters of an hour!
+Well, Joe heard it and when he got through kiddin' Sam &rsquo;bout it, &rsquo;twasn't nothin' left for  &rsquo;em to do but fight.
+Brother, I mean, neither one of  &rsquo;em ever got over that scrap.---Judas Priest---it's been three-quarters of an hour!
 Nary a sound.
 Better get Pat---thought he was coming back so soon?
 He was, but he got in a argument with Boody Mullins over a protection-fee.
 Well, let's go get him for Chris' sake---them two damn fools may be tricklin' all over the floor by now. ...

 ::: small-break
 :::